Police confirm six students arrested, charged in St. Michael’s probe

 “We believe charges are absolutely appropriate in these circumstances,” the school said in a statement.
 “We will continue to work in full co-operation with the police as they continue their investigation and we are at their disposal.”

+All six boys, aged 14 and 15 years old, appeared in a youth court Monday afternoon and were granted bail.

-St. Michael’s, a Roman Catholic School that teachers grades 7 to 12 and is known for its athletics program, expelled eight students and suspended another one on Wednesday in connection with the alleged sexual assault in a locker room and another incident that police said involved hazing and was also captured on video.
+St. Michael’s, a Roman Catholic school that teaches grades 7 to 12 and is known for its athletics program, expelled eight students and suspended another one in connection with the alleged sexual assault in a locker room and another incident that police said involved hazing and was also captured on video.

 “He has gotten the support he needs and deserves,” he said.

+Sinopoli said detectives were informed about the alleged sexual assault through the media on Wednesday.
+As a result, he said, an officer was dispatched to the school.

+“Prior to arriving, Toronto police corporate communications received further information from the media indicating the expulsions were believed to be related to sexual assault involving an object,” he said.
+“When the officer arrived and after speaking with the principal, he confirmed expulsions…were in response to a video that showed or depicted a sexual assault.”

-The school’s principal, Greg Reeves, has said the school received the “horrific” video of the alleged sexual assault on Monday but didn’t report it police right away because the alleged victim had not yet told his family about the incident.
+The school initially said it had informed police of two incidents, including the alleged sexual assault of a student, on Monday.
+However, the school’s principal, Greg Reeves, admitted in a series of media interviews on Sunday that he did not report the alleged sexual assault on Monday because the alleged victim had not yet told his family about the incident.

 In a statement released Sunday, St. Michael’s said it’s launching an “independent examination” into what it called “underlying attitudes and behaviours inconsistent with its culture and values.”